 All figures in this report are in Australian dollars (AUD) unless otherwise noted.
-Disclosures in this Report are based on the APRA Basel III standards that apply from 1 January 2013, except for market risk Risk-Weighted Assets (RWA) that are calculated on a Basel 2.5 basis for each period presented.
+Disclosures in this report are based on the APRA Basel III standards that have applied since 1 January 2013, except for market risk Risk-Weighted Assets (RWA) that are calculated on a Basel 2.5 basis for each period presented.